-A nullifier (denoted nf) is derived from the ρ value of a note and the recipient's spending key a{sk} or nullifier deriving key nk.
-This computation uses a Pseudo Random Function (see § 4.1.2 'Pseudo Random Functions' on p.
-19), as described in § 4.14 'Note Commitments and Nullifiers' on p.
+A nullifier for a Sapling note is derived from the ρ value and the recipient's nullifier deriving key nk.

+The nullifier computation uses a Pseudo Random Function (see §4.1.2 'Pseudo Random Functions' on p.
+19), as described in §4.14 'Note Commitments and Nullifiers' on p.
 42.

-A note is spent by proving knowledge of (ρ, a{sk}) or (ρ, ak, nsk) in zero knowledge while publically disclosing its nullifier nf, allowing nf to be used to prevent double-spending.
-In the case of Sapling, a spend authorization signature is also required, in order to demonstrate knowledge of ask.
+A note is spent by proving knowledge of (ρ, a{sk}) or (ρ, ak, nsk) in zero knowledge while publically disclosing the note's nullifier nf, allowing nf to be used to prevent double-spending.
+For Sapling, a spend authorization signature is also required, in order to demonstrate knowledge of ask.